 Based on a recent study https://aap.onlinelibrary.wiley.com/doi/pdf/10.1902/jop.2008.070622, eucalyptus oil may help treat your receding gums and also promote tissue growth.
 This is because it is claimed to be an anti-inflammatory germicide that can kill harmful bacteria in your teeth.

 The possible surgical solutions for reversing receding gums

 - Tissue graft

-This is an oral surgery and during it, your dentist takes fresh tissue from mouth root and attaches it on patients gum line.
-Essentially, the specific goal is covering your exposed roots of patient’s teeth to eventually protect further harm.
+This is an oral surgery; during it, your dentist takes fresh tissue from the mouth root and attaches it to the patient’s gum line.
+Essentially, the specific goal is to cover the exposed roots of the patient’s teeth to eventually protect against further harm.

 - Flap surgery

 This surgery is deep tissue gum cleaning.
-And during this process, your dentist will lift patient’s gums, clean the bacteria, infection away and place it back on the patient’s teeth.
-Then after the flap surgery, the patient gum line might appear shorter compared to before reason because it sometimes fits tight closely to the patients teeth.
+And during this process, your dentist will lift the patient’s gums, clean the bacteria and infection away, and place them back on the patient’s teeth.
+Then after the flap surgery, the patient’s gum line might appear shorter than before because it sometimes fits tight close to the patient’s teeth.

 How to reverse receding gum line might require some work, sometimes even surgery.
 Receding gums is common and hard to treat when left untreated for a long time.

 The good news is that the above treatment selections can help slow or stop receding gums.
 If the problem persists, consider working with your dentist and figure out the most effective treatment selection depending on the amount of recession and your overall oral health.